Consensys/mythx-docs/docs/source/getting-started/index.rst

 Quickstart
 ----------

-The quickest way to see MythX in action is by using a MythX tool such as the :ref:`MythX for Truffle <tooling.truffle>` plugin.
+The quickest way to see MythX in action is by using a MythX tool such as the :ref:`MythX for Truffle <tools.truffle>` plugin.

 No registration is required for this, though the results will be limited.
-See the section on :ref:`using MythX for Truffle <tooling.truffle>` for more details.
+See the section on :ref:`using MythX for Truffle <tools.truffle>` for more details.

 #.
 In a terminal, navigate to the root of your local Truffle project.